 When submitting its complaint, an IGO Complainant shall indicate that it agrees, if the registrant also agrees, to have the final determination of the outcome of the URS proceeding settled through binding arbitration.

 In communicating a URS Determination to the parties where the complainant is an IGO Complainant, the URS provider shall provide both parties with information regarding the applicable arbitral rules.
-The arbitral rules shall be determined by the Implementation Review Team which, in making its determination, shall consider existing arbitral rules such as those of the International Centre for Dispute Resolution (ICDR), the World Intellectual Property Organization (WIPO), the United Nations Commission for International Trade Law (UNCITRAL) and the Permanent Court of Arbitration (PCA).

 Where the registrant initiates court proceedings and the court declines to hear the merits of the case, the registrant may submit the dispute to binding arbitration within ten (10) business days from the date of the court order declining to hear the merits of the case, by submitting a request for or notice of arbitration to the competent arbitral institution, with a copy to the URS provider and IGO Complainant.
 The relevant domain name(s) will remain suspended throughout the pendency of any such arbitration proceeding.